brazso/jworldcup-be-sb/README.md

 # jworldcup-be-sb
-JWorldcup soccer bet game backend created on Java / Spring Boot
+JWorldcup soccer bet game backend created on Java / Spring Boot used by jworldcup-ui-an frontend

 ## For developers